 Keeping the customer first is how the selection process begins.
 Anticipating and understanding customer requirements is the important first step in managing inventory.
 Customer needs should predetermine orders for raw materials and supplies, manufacturing processes, production schedules, and shipping.
 The reason?
 Customers whose orders are delayed due to a lack of materials or other resources often become lost customers, meaning lost revenue, market share, and good will.
 The solution is cloud-based inventory optimization software, which is designed by industrial engineers, business executives, and software developers to mitigate (or in some cases eliminate) these issues.

 Lowering inventory levels while maintaining or improving service levels is the outcome of inventory optimization and planning.
 Producing and storing inventory that is not needed is an unnecessary cost.
 When your business knows what inventory is needed, and when it is needed, you avoid these costs.
 By increasing the efficiency of your production and warehousing, you improve your internal KPIs, as well as the financial performance of your supply chain.
 You have to know in real-time what’s in production, what’s in storage, and what’s in the final fulfillment process.
 Only then can you make informed decisions about optimal inventory levels, including safety stock (the stock kept in storage) to meet an unexpected surges in demand.

 Step 3: Relationship management

-Business is built on relationships, but experts agree that relationship management is an area of failure for companies when fulfilling orders.
+Business is built on relationships, but experts agree that is an area of failure for companies when fulfilling orders.
 Customers appreciate communication about potential problems while receiving correct information about their order status.
 Using spreadsheets for maintaining and sharing this kind of information is difficult at best and increasingly untenable.
 Organizing, sharing, and saving this data is a key benefit of inventory optimization software.
 When this information is available to the shared value chain, the result is improved collaboration, service level, and profit.